PeakIndicators/Getting-Started-On-Azure-ML/Documents/Deploy-Real-Time-Service.md

 There’s no point in training and registering machine learning models if you don’t plan to make them available for applications to use.
 In this exercise, you’ll deploy a model as a web service for real-time inferencing.

-In this tutorial we provide some jupyter notebook templates (more detail in: _[Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)_).
-This exercise is based on the one provided in order to create a Real-time Inference Service.

 ### Before you start

 In this tutorial we provide some jupyter notebook templates that you can run (more detail in: [Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)).

-If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Azure-ML-Studio.md) and ensure you have [cloned the notebooks](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Clone-and-Run-a-Notebook.md) required for this exercise.
+If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Create-Compute-Instance.md) and ensure you have [cloned the notebooks](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Documents/Clone-and-Run-a-Notebook.md) required for this exercise.

 ### Open Jupyter